Last Updated on November 16, 2022

-Seeing this Krishna was assured that Barbarika can really end the battle in a moment as his arrows can navigate and trace his supposed targets even if he is unaware of their location.
+Seeing this, Krishna was assured that Barbarika could really end the battle in a moment as his arrows can navigate and trace his supposed targets even if he is unaware of their location.

 Krishna in his curiosity asked Barbarika about which side he will choose to fight in the battle.
 Barbarika said that he has promised his mother to always use his powers only for the weaker side, so he says that he would fight against the Kauravas as Pandavas are weak.

-But Krishna pointed out that as soon as he would fight on the side of Pandavas, the Kauravas would become the weaker side as Barbarika is the mightiest.
-This would lead him to switch sides and fight against both Kauravas and Pandavas.
+But Krishna pointed out that as soon as he fought on the side of the Pandavas, the Kauravas would become the weaker side, as Barbarika was the mightiest.
+This would lead him to switch sides and fight against both the Kauravas and the Pandavas.
 This means that no one would be alive in the battle except Barbarika himself.

-Therefore, Krishna used his cleverness to avoid Barbarika from participating in the war and by asking his head as charity.
+Therefore, Krishna used his cleverness to avoid Barbarika from participating in the war by asking his head for charity.

 After the discourse about the main reason why Pandavas won the war, Krishna drowned Barbarika’s head in the river Rupavati.
-It is belived that when the Kaliyuga began, his head was found buried in the Khatu, present day Rajasthan.
+It is believed that when the Kaliyuga began, his head was found buried in the Khatu, present-day Rajasthan.
 One day the King of Khatu Roopsingh Chauhan saw a dream and decided to build a temple to keep Barbarika’s head in it.

 The other story goes like after the war Krishna joined Barbarika’s head to his body and Barbarika then decided to spread the message of peace in the world.

-But no matter whatever may be the true story, what matters is that he was one of the mightiest yet most unknown warrior in Mahabharata who could have ended the war in 60 seconds.
+But no matter what may be the true story, what matters is that he was one of the mightiest yet most unknown warriors in Mahabharata who could have ended the war in 60 seconds.